kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

 weight: 5210
 ---

 If the kube-apiserver address of the member cluster is accessible on any node of the host cluster, you can adopt **Direction Connection**.
-This method is applicable when the kube-apiserver address of the M Cluster can be exposed or H Cluster and M Cluster are in the same private network or subnet.
+This method is applicable when the kube-apiserver address of the member cluster can be exposed or host cluster and member cluster are in the same private network or subnet.

-To use the multi-cluster feature using direct connection, you must have at least two clusters serving as the H Cluster and the M Cluster respectively.
-A cluster can be defined as the H Cluster or the M Cluster either before or after you install KubeSphere.
+To use the multi-cluster feature using direct connection, you must have at least two clusters serving as the host cluster and the member cluster respectively.
+A cluster can be defined as the host cluster or the member cluster either before or after you install KubeSphere.
 For more information about installing KubeSphere, refer to [Installing on Linux](../../../installing-on-linux/) and [Installing on Kubernetes](../../../installing-on-kubernetes/).

 ## Video Demonstration